Evolving story, updated weekly as we know more.

 Before diving into some of the economic forces impacting real estate investors during the coronavirus pandemic, the elephant (or bear) in the room is the risk of global recession.

 Economists surveyed by The Wall Street Journal lowered their economic forecasts for 2020.
-Most foresee at least one quarter of contraction, and many see two quarters, which would meet the definition of a recession.
+Most foresee at least two quarters of contraction, which meets the definition of a recession.
+Many expect a deep, prolonged global recession.

 We’re already seeing the impact.
 The travel industry has been slammed, with airlines cutting route coverage, hotels cutting employee hours, and many hourly employees being let go.
-The hospitality and entertainment sectors have seen similar pain, with theaters closing, concerts canceling, and restaurants and bars either closing or limping along with minimal business.
-Even many gyms have shuttered.
+The hospitality and entertainment sectors have seen similar pain, with theaters closing, concerts canceling, and restaurants and bars closing and letting most staff go.
+Most gyms have shuttered.

-Business owners will struggle to make their rent payments, as will cut or reduced employees.
+Business owners are struggling to make their rent payments, as are cut or reduced employees.
 Which means their landlords will struggle to make their mortgage payments.

 But this isn’t 2008.
 The underlying fundamentals of the economy were strong leading up to the pandemic, with unemployment nearing record lows and corporate profits pushing record highs.
 Banks have more liquidity than they did in 2008.
 Americans hold less relative household debt: 96% of gross domestic product, compared to 134% in 2008.